Karishim Swim Camp

 Transportation

 Conveniently located at the Leventhal-Sidman JCC in Newton, we’re dedicated to making it as easy as possible for everyone to get to camp.
-For a weekly rate of $125 per camper, we provide bus transportation from nearby communities, including Cambridge, Brookline, Framingham, Sudbury, Wayland, and Weston.
+We provide bus transportation from nearby communities, including Cambridge, Brookline, Jamaica Plain, West Roxbury, Wayland, Framingham, Natick, Needham, Newton and Wellesley.

 FAQs

-What Dates Do I Need To Know About in 2025?
+What Dates Do I Need To Know About?

 • Dec 4–Feb 1: Sessions/weeks may be dropped or changed, subject to availability.